Skip to content

 • InfiniBand: Send, receive and aggregated bandwidth

-• InfiniBand: Send, received and aggregated number of packages
+• InfiniBand: Send, received and aggregated number of packets

 Examples: Category Interconnect